ps-interactive/lab_security-lab-audition-example/Lab Instructions.md

-# Capturing and Filtering Packets with Wireshark
+# Intrusion Analysis of Virtual Machine
-## Lab Description: In this challenge, you will capture and filter packets in real time with Wireshark.
+## Lab Description: In this challenge, you will analyze a packet capture and determine how the hackers gained access.

-You are under high alert ever since you found out that the Dark Kittens have infiltrated your network, yet again.
-One the company employees has complained of strange things happening on their work machine.
-Your job is to go in and determine if there's any suspicious network traffic on that computer.
+You are the senior intrusion analyst for Globomantics.
+After the recent security breach, the CTO has asked for a post mortem of the event and determine how the hackers were able to gain access to the network.

-First things first, though, we need to finish configuring Wireshark.
+The security team has made an exact copy of the server that was breached and replicated it as a virtual machine.
+The network capstures that were taken during the event are located on the virtual machine.
+It is your job to analyse that packet capture and determine the method used to gain access to the server.

 1. Click on the **Applications** button in the top-left and open the **Terminal Emulator**.
 2. In the console window, type `./wireshark-configure.sh` and select **Yes** at the prompt.